 The Chairman and the Chief Executive Officer are not related to each other.
 The division of responsibilities between the Chairman and the Chief Executive Officer and the clarity of their roles allows for a robust and professional relationship between the Board and Management which facilitates effective oversight.

 Guideline 3.3 of the 2012 Code recommends every company to appoint an independent director to be the lead independent director in certain specified circumstances including where the Chairman is not an independent director.
-Mr Tan Kai Seng is the Lead Independent Director in accordance with Guideline 3.3 of the 2012 Code.
+Mr Norman Ip Ka Cheung is the Lead Independent Director in accordance with Guideline 3.3 of the 2012 Code.
 He is also the Chairman of the ARCC.
-Mr Tan as the Lead Independent Director has the discretion to hold meetings with the Independent Directors without the presence of the non-independent Directors and Management as he deems appropriate or necessary and to provide feedback to the Chairman after such meetings.
+Mr Ip as the Lead Independent Director has the discretion to hold meetings with the Independent Directors without the presence of the Non-Independent Directors and Management as he deems appropriate or necessary and to provide feedback to the Chairman after such meetings.

 There should be a formal and transparent process for the appointment and re-appointment of directors to the Board.

-During and up to the end of FY2016, the Board undertook the functions of a nominating committee, namely, administering nominations to the Board, reviewing the structure, size and composition of the Board and reviewing the performance and independence of the Directors.
-In addition, as part of regulatory requirements, MAS also provides prior approval for any change of the Chief Executive Officer or of any appointment of director.
+The NRC administers nominations to the Board, reviews the structure, size and composition of the Board and reviews the performance and independence of the Directors.
+In addition, as part of regulatory requirements, MAS also provides prior approval for any change of the Chief Executive Officer or of any appointment of Director.
 Directors of the Manager are not subject to periodic retirement by rotation.

 During the year, the composition of the Board, including the selection of candidates for new appointment to the Board as part of the Board’s renewal process, is determined using the following principles: